When Mental Health Professionals Violate Sexual Boundaries

 - Sexualized “jokes”

 - Providing alcohol or non-prescribed drugs to patient

-How McNamara Goldsmith can Help
+How McNamara Law Firm, PLLC Can Help

 We understand what you are going through.
 We have substantial experience handling cases of sexual abuse by therapists in Arizona.
 These are complex cases that require an in-depth understanding, not only of the law, but also of sexual trauma and its aftermath.
 We can help you determine whether your therapist's actions were illegal and what recourse you have for criminal and civil action.
 Call us today at (520) 624-0126 or fill out our online contact form.